Sydney Trains rolling stock: 1972 Comeng power cars

 In 1972, the first Comeng-constructed stainless steel double deck power-cars entered service.
 These cars (C3805–3857) were loosely based on the recently introduced inter-urban cars, the V set.
 Their stainless-steel bodies were painted the standard "Tuscan red" to match the livery of the existing fleet.
 Cars C3844–3857 were delivered in the blue and white livery of the Public Transport Commission in the 1970s, and repainted to deep Indian red after 1976, before being paint-stripped to run in their original stainless steel finish in the early 1980s.
 They were initially marshalled into sets (from S11 onwards) with Tulloch trailers T4841, 4842, and 4845 to 4895, which had their passenger doors modified from manual to power operation.
 Internally, they had reversible seating with a light-tan upholstery, and a grey and off-white internal livery.
 Beclawat sliding windows were fitted to the upper and lower decks, with drop windows in the doors.
 The sliding windows were replaced with Hopper windows in the 1990s and internally they were repainted light grey with blue upholstered seating.
 These motor cars had tapered ends, which were fitted with destination boards in the 1990s.
 With the introduction of the Millennium Trains in 2002, several early Comeng power-cars were converted to non-driving trailers, with their pantographs removed, and renumbered T4701–4723.
+The last of these cars with withdrawn in 2014.